 - Welcome dinner in Authentic Restaurant

-- 04 night twin/double shearing deluxe accommodation on BB in Kathmandu
+- 03-night twin/double sharing accommodation on BB in Kathmandu

-- Kathmandu to Syabrubesi to Kathmandu by Local bus (if you want either way private vehicle also available on additional cost).
+- Kathmandu to Pokhara to Kathmandu by Tourist bus (if you want both way flight or private vehicle also available at additional cost)

-- Double/twin shearing accommodation during the trekking in the mountain
+- Twin/double shearing accommodation in the mountain during the trekking

 - Personal travel and health Insurance, Insurance for helicopter evacuation